-Covid-19: Masks not recommended for children under five years of age, says health ministry
+Covid-19: Masks not recommended for children under five, says health ministry

 The ministry also advised against the use of antivirals or monoclonal antibodies in patients aged under 18.

-The use of masks is not recommended for children under the age of five years, the Union health ministry said on Thursday.
+The use of masks is not recommended for children under the age of five, the Union health ministry said on Thursday.
 The ministry released a revised set of guidelines for the treatment of Covid-19 in children and adolescents.

-Those aged six years to 11 years, may wear a mask depending on the ability of the child to use it safely and appropriately under direct supervision of parents, the ministry said.
+Those aged six to 11, may wear a mask depending on the their ability to use it safely under direct supervision of parents, the ministry said.
 Those aged 12 and above should wear masks under the same conditions as adults, according to the guideline.

 The health ministry also said that the use of antivirals or monoclonal antibodies was not recommended for coronavirus patients under the age of 18, irrespective of the severity of infection.